 Fat Grafting Breast Augmentation Increasing in Effectiveness and Results

 According to information from a new study by the Miami Breast Center, fat grafting breast augmentation is quickly becoming a natural alternative to breast implants.
-The study was detailed thoroughly in a recent Medical Daily article.
+The study was detailed thoroughly in a recent article on Medical Daily.

 Though fat grafting is a popular procedure in facial fillers and buttocks augmentation, it has not been considered a viable breast option until recently.
 This was partially due to the relatively low survival rates of the grafted fat.
 As a result of the limited volume available naturally within healthy, elastic breast skin, the fat survival rates for transferred fat were only about 55%.
 This made it difficult to achieve volume goals.
 The BRAVA device, which is a suction-pump bra, has helped to address this problem.